djordjezikelic/djordjezikelic.github.io/_pages/about.md

 Thanks and congrats to my coauthors.

 * <span style="color:grey">October 2022</span>\.
 I have completed my internship with Amazon in London and will move back to Vienna.
 Thanks to the Prime Video Automated Reasoning team for hosting me for another great internship!

-* <span style="color:grey">September 2022</span>\.
-Our work [Algorithms and Hardness Results for Computing Cores of Markov Chains](https://hal.archives-ouvertes.fr/hal-03808158/) has ben accepted at FSTTCS 2022.
-Thanks and congrats to my coauthors!